You will compare two characters and collect quotations

 15:00

-Write two paragraphs comparing and contrasting Mary Anne at the start of the chapter to the Greenies.
+Write two paragraphs comparing and contrasting Mary Anne at the start of the chapter and at the end to the Greenies.

 The topic sentences drive the content of your paragraphs.
 Make sure that it includes a debatable topic and the main insightful idea that you will support using evidence from the chapter.
 In the body of your paragraph you must consider why (effect on the reader) that the author has made the choices that you have focused on.
 Remember it is the author who makes the choices not the character.